We don’t support this browser anymore.

 Then there's the theme parks.
 These are another way for Disney to juice the same intellectual property for cash over and over again.
 We continue to think parks are a strong asset, with loyal fans likely to flock to the gates for years to come.
 But this part of the business is more likely to see peaks and troughs.
 A tough economic landscape will see families reduce spending, and events like lockdowns decimated profits.
 We like the theme parks, but they are unlikely to stoke high-octane growth.

-Disney is carrying a fair whack of debt - $40.5bn at the last count.
-A lot of that's a hangover from the mega merger with Fox.
+Disney is carrying a fair whack of debt – around $40bn at the last count.
+A lot of that's a hangover from the mega-merger with Fox.
 The group's substantial free cash flow means we aren't overly concerned, but debt management could take precedence over the medium term and will need to be monitored.

 Disney is an excellent business with compelling growth opportunities.
-Market sentiment will continue to be driven by growth in the streaming business, as well as how quickly losses can be narrowed, and that could lead to ups and downs.
+Market sentiment will continue to be driven by growth in the streaming business, which remains a highly competitive space, and that could lead to ups and downs.

 Disney key facts